GameCult/Aetheria-Economy/README.md

 ### Debug Console

 Pressing the tilde key (`) while running the game allows you to access the console.
 Here you can view the debug log as well as entering commands which aid in testing various game mechanics.
+Console commands are registered with the console controller.
+Our current convention is to perform command registration inside ActionGameManager.cs:Start().

 #### Commands

-##### savezone

-Creates a new entity under your control

-Arguments:

-- Filename: If the zone is saved as "Home", it will be automatically loaded on start

 ### Galaxy Editor